defold/doc/docs/en/manuals/shader.md

 Note that on desktop computers it is possible to write and compile shaders using features not available on OpenGL ES 2.0.
 Doing so will break cross compatibility.

 ::: sidenote
-The site Shadertoy (https://www.shadertoy.com) contains a massive amount of user contributed shaders.
+The site Shadertoy (https://www.shadertoy.com) contains a massive number of user contributed shaders.
 It is a great source of techniques and inspiration.
 Many of the shaders showcased on the site can be ported to Defold with very little work.
 :::

 ## Overview